Need to calm your crying baby? Give these brilliantly simple techniques for calming and reassuring a crying little one a go

 7. Calming comforter

-Some babies just like holding something familiar or an item that smells of you, so give her a muslin, a soft toy or a piece of your clothing to hold for comfort.
+Some babies just like holding something familiar or an item that smells of you, so give them a muslin, a soft toy or a piece of your clothing to hold for comfort.

 8. Background music

-Gentle music or sounds that remind your baby of being in the womb can be a great pacifier, especially if she’s overstimulated.
-See the latest musical mobiles and soothing toys available at Tesco Direct.
+Gentle music or sounds that remind your baby of being in the womb can be a great pacifier, especially if they’re overstimulated.

 9. Bathe the blues away